 Where Indoors and Outdoors Meet

-With the explosive popularity of open plan home designs and a growing demand for properties that organically connect the garden with the house, alfrescos are becoming a common sight in many Aussie homes.
+With the explosive popularity of open plan home designs in Melbourne and a growing demand for properties that organically connect the garden with the house, alfrescos are becoming a common sight in many Aussie homes.
 An alfresco extension lets you open up your home and create an airy free-flowing environment.
 Plus easy access to both the kitchen and the backyard makes it a perfect space for entertainment.

 Adding a “box” to your home can also be a good house extension idea if you do it right.
 So called “granny flats” have been getting more and more popular in recent years both as a solution for multigenerational living and as a way to earn some extra money by renting it out.
 Consider building a studio in your backyard as a convenient accommodation for guests, a way to comfortably share your household with your grown-up children or elderly parents or as a great rental property.